-The children are taken outside daily, weather permitting.
+Children participate in 2 hours of outdoor play each day, weather permitting.
 Summertime is spent mostly outside.
-They receive a hot lunch prepared from a menu, which is based on the revised Canada Food Guide.
-A snack consisting of such foods as vegetables, fruit, crackers and cheese, and milk or water is served.
-Menus are posted on the bulletin board.
+Each day children are provided with a morning snack, a hot lunch, and an afternoon snack all based on the revised Canada Food Guide and recommendations from Public Health Districts Sudbury.
+Menus are posted on the bulletin board located across from the kitchen.

 All toddler and preschool children nap or rest for one or two hours in the afternoon.
-Children who are non-sleepers will be allowed up for quiet play.
+Children who no longer nap are encouraged to engage in quiet play.
 The daily sleep and eating routine for infants varies according to the individual needs of the child.

 The actual program is subject to change depending on the season and on the needs of any one group at any time.
 Program activities are posted on the bulletin boards and parents are welcome to look it over to familiarize themselves with their child's learning process.
+All our programs use a parent communication app called SeeSaw to share learning stories, messages and pictures with families.